How to Follow Through on Goals (4-Phase Framework)

 Conclusion: Your Follow-Through Action Plan

-Learning to follow through on goals isn’t about gritting your teeth harder.
-It’s about recognizing that initiation and maintenance run on different psychological fuel – and building systems that supply each phase with what it actually needs.
+Learning to follow through on goals is not about gritting your teeth harder.
+It is about recognizing that initiation and maintenance run on different psychological fuel, and building systems that supply each phase with what it actually needs.
 The Momentum Lock Method gives you a structure for the part most advice skips: the weeks between the exciting start and the distant finish line.

-The people who complete goals aren’t fundamentally different from the people who don’t.
+The people who complete goals are not fundamentally different from the people who do not.
 They just have better infrastructure for the messy middle.
-If you’re wondering whether your goals should focus on habits or outcomes, our guide to habit goals vs achievement goals covers that decision.
+If you are wondering whether your goals should focus on habits or outcomes, our guide to habit goals vs achievement goals covers that decision.

 Next 10 Minutes